gorgarp/TorchPass/README.md

 ### 5. **Password Generation**
    - Generates passwords of varying lengths (configurable in code) using temperature scaling to control the randomness and diversity of the generated outputs.
-   - Can generate a specified number of passwords in a single run, making it easy to generate large datasets.
+   - Efficiently generates large datasets with batch processing and multi-GPU support.

 ### 6. **Multi-Process Data Loading**
    - Supports multi-process data loading for faster training, especially on large datasets, by utilizing multiple CPU cores.

 ## Installation

 To install TorchPass, ensure you have Python 3.7+ and PyTorch installed.
 Then, clone the repository and install the required dependencies.
-For optimal performance, it is recommended to have CUDA installed for GPU acceleration.
+For optimal performance, CUDA must be installed for GPU acceleration.

 ```bash
 # Clone the repository